kunaldasx/onestop/replit.md

-# NexaTech Agency Landing Page - Next.js 15 + MongoDB
+# OneStop Digital Agency - Next.js 15 + MongoDB

-## Project Status: ✅ COMPLETE - MongoDB Migration
+## Project Status: ✅ COMPLETE - MongoDB Migration + Rebranding

 Successfully migrated from React/Vite/Express + PostgreSQL to Next.js 15 with MongoDB and TypeScript, preserving all functionality and design.
+Rebranded to "OneStop" - your one-stop solution for software development, SEO, lead generation, and digital services.

 ## Final Architecture